Board of Directors

 Mr Cornish has been selected for a position on the Board of Agrifood Skills Australia following an absence of several years.
 Mr Cornish will join RSA's Deputy Chairman Don Hayes of the Australian Workers Union, who has served on the Board of AgriFood Skills Australia for many years.

-Left to right - Deputy Chairman Don Hayes, Treasurer Ralph Leutton and Directors Ailsa Fox, Matt Linnegar and Andrew Wilsmore.
+Top - Deputy Chairman Don Hayes, Treasurer Ralph Leutton and Director Matt Linnegar

 Wayne Cornish is a farmer, former Chairman of ChemCert Australia and a former Vice President of the National Farmers' Federation.
 He is a former Chairman of the NFF's Farm Chemicals Sub-committee and DrumMUSTER.
 Wayne was the President of the South Australian Farmers' Federation for six years and has been heavily involved in natural resource management, education and training, and local government.
 He has broad expertise in primary production.
 He is a Member of the Advisory Board of the Australian Pesticides and Veterinary Medicines Authority.